iabbaali/Parstagram/README.md

 <img src='http://g.recordit.co/9ubhXjYxbR.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ---
 **NOTE**: When cloning this application, there are a few pieces of information you must fill in in order to build and run properly.
 In a separate Swift file (i.e. Constants.swift), create 2 constant variables: appID and serverURL.
-These 2 constants are used to communicate the app with the Parse server.
+These 2 constants are used so that the app can communicate with the Parse server.
 After configuring these constants, you can successfully run Parstagram!